adsglass/SDG-auto-labeller/README.md

 Basic descriptions and titles of over 3,000 were also tokenized and transformed into TF-IDF vectors using the same vocab / n-grams from the SDG tokenization process.

 A feature matrix was created containing the following features:
-- Cosine similarity matrix of each review paper with each SDG
+- Cosine similarity matrix of review papers with each SDG;
 - SDG labels with the highest TF-IDF values corresponding to the same keyword in the academic paper (e.g. if "Aid" had the highest TF-IDF score in review paper 1, the feature extraction function would find the SDG where "Aid" has the highest TF-IDF value).

 The feature matrix was divided into a training and holdout set.